tier4/caret_doc/docs/visualization/callback/index.md

 # Callback

 CARET can visualize callback frequency, period, and latency.
-This document describes sample visualization scripts for them.
+This section describes sample visualization scripts for them.
-Execute following script codes to load trace data and an architecture object before calling visualization API.
+Execute the following script code to load trace data and an architecture object before calling visualization API.

 ```python
 from caret_analyze.plot import Plot